Cluster Exploration using Informative Manifold Projections: Introduction

-Our main contributions are as follows: \begin{itemize} \item A novel objective function which when optimised computes projections that factor out different types of prior knowledge while also revealing previously unknown underlying structure. \item Manifold optimisation modeling of the complex loss function to achieve numerical stability and fast convergence to a desirable solution. \item An iterative framework that can be applied to produce multiple informative projections for the visual data exploration of high-dimensional data. \end{itemize}
+We specifically propose an efficient and effective optimization on the Stiefel manifold \cite{Stiefel1935}, which appears to empirically perform better compared to other related methods and helps circumvent data-related numerical issues.
+Our main contributions are the following: \begin{itemize} \item A novel objective function which when optimised computes projections that factor out different types of prior knowledge while also revealing previously unknown underlying structure. \item Manifold optimization modeling of the complex loss function to achieve numerical stability and fast convergence to a desirable solution. \item An iterative framework that can be applied to produce multiple informative projections for the visual data exploration of high-dimensional data. \end{itemize}

-The rest of the paper is organised as follows: Section~\ref{Related Work} expands upon related literature and in Section~\ref{Methodology} we give a detailed description of our proposed method.
+The rest of the paper is organised as follows.
+Section~\ref{Related Work} expands upon related literature and in Section~\ref{Methodology} we give a detailed description of our proposed method.
 Section~\ref{Experimental Setup} provides a quantitative and qualitative analysis of our results and comparison with related approaches.
+Finally, Section ~\ref{Conclusion} concludes our work.